-Figure 101: Displaying Protocol VLANs
+Figure 99: Displaying Protocol VLANs

-Mapping Protocol Use the VLAN > Protocol (Configure Interface - Add) page to map a protocol Groups to Interfaces group to a VLAN for each interface that will participate in the group.
+Mapping Protocol Use the VLAN > Protocol (Configure Interface - Add) page to map a protocol group Groups to Interfaces to a VLAN for each interface that will participate in the group.

-■ When creating a protocol-based VLAN, only assign interfaces using this configuration screen.
-If you assign interfaces using any of the other VLAN menus such as the VLAN Static table (page 126), these interfaces will admit traffic of any protocol type into the associated VLAN.
+- When creating a protocol-based VLAN, only assign interfaces using this configuration screen.
+If you assign interfaces using any of the other VLAN menus such as the VLAN Static table (page 171), these interfaces will admit traffic of any protocol type into the associated VLAN. - When a frame enters a port that has been assigned to a protocol VLAN, it is processed in the following manner: - If the frame is tagged, it will be processed according to the standard rules applied to tagged frames.

-- When a frame enters a port that has been assigned to a protocol VLAN, it is processed in the following manner: - If the frame is tagged, it will be processed according to the standard rules applied to tagged frames. - If the frame is untagged and the protocol type matches, the frame is forwarded to the appropriate VLAN. - If the frame is untagged but the protocol type does not match, the frame is forwarded to the default VLAN for this interface.
+- If the frame is untagged and the protocol type matches, the frame is forwarded to the appropriate VLAN. - If the frame is untagged but the protocol type does not match, the frame is forwarded to the default VLAN for this interface.

-- Interface Displays a list of ports or trunks. - Port Port Identifier. - Trunk Trunk Identifier. - Protocol Group ID Protocol Group ID assigned to the Protocol VLAN Group.
-(Range: 1-2147483647) - VLAN ID VLAN to which matching protocol traffic is forwarded.
+- ◆ Interface Displays a list of ports or trunks. - ◆ Port Port Identifier.
+(Range: 1-12/26/28/52) - ◆ Trunk Trunk Identifier.
+(Range: 1-16) - Protocol Group ID Protocol Group ID assigned to the Protocol VLAN Group.
+(Range: 1-2147483647) - ◆ VLAN ID VLAN to which matching protocol traffic is forwarded.
 (Range: 1-4094) - Priority The priority assigned to untagged ingress traffic.
 (Range: 0-7, where 7 is the highest priority)